infothrill/python-dyndnsc/docs/user/quickstart.rst

    $ dyndnsc --list-presets

-Presets are used to shorten the amount of configuration needed.
+Presets are used to shorten the amount of configuration needed by providing preconfigured parameters.
 See the section on the configuration file to see how to use presets.

 Configuration file
 ------------------